alexkasko/springjdbc-typed-queries/README.md

 Generated methods:

-    // consructor, takes queries (name -> text) map and jdbc template, that will be used for query execution Foo$Queries(Map<String, String> queries, NamedParameterJdbcTemplate jt)
+    // constructor, takes queries (name -> text) map and jdbc template, that will be used for query execution Foo$Queries(Map<String, String> queries, NamedParameterJdbcTemplate jt)
     // executes select and returns list
     <T> List<T> selectSomeDataFromFoo(SelectSomeDataFromFoo$Params paramsBean, RowMapper<T> mapper)
     // executes select and returns exactly one object
     <T> T selectSomeDataFromFooSingle(SelectSomeDataFromFoo$Params paramsBean, RowMapper<T> mapper)
-    // update without parameters
+    // update
     int updateFooSetCurrentDate()
-    // update, checks that exactly one row was updated void updateFooSetCurrentDateSingle()

 To use these methods from your code you should implement parameters interface (`SelectSomeDataFromFoo$Params`, it usually may be implemented by existing domain-model objects) and provide a row mapper ( [springjdbc-constructor-mapper](https://github.com/alexkasko/springjdbc-constructor-mapper) may be used).

+Additional methods may be generated (enabled by plugin config parameters):
+ * execute select and return iterator - `useIterableJdbcTemplate` flag
+ * execute update and check that exactly one row was updated - `useCheckSingleRowUpdates` flag
+ * execute inserts in batch mode (consuming paramters iterator) - `useBatchInserts` flag
+ * substitute placeholders (not query parameters) in SQL string before execution - `useTemplateStringSubstitution` flag

+See additional information about these extensions below.

 Solving SQL queries maintenance problem
 ---------------------------------------